KaijuML/dtt-multi-branch/README.md

 This file can be processed into onmt-readable file with:

-`python data/format_weights.py --orig download --dest train_weights.txt`
+`python data/format_weights.py --orig download --dest train_weights.txt --strategy binary --normalize --weight_regularization 1`

 Note that for now, the `preprocess.cfg` is setup to find a small version of the dataset, which can be created with the following script: